alexisfonte/flex-quote-admin/README.md

 - View customer quotes and import them into Flex (disabled in demo)
 - View graphs of most popular products and categories.
 - Track who's viewed a quote.
-- Leave staff note's on a quote.
-- View a quote's status history.

 ### Schema